joel-chu/vue3-vite-jsx/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+---

+Special thanks to [Juju blog](https://juju.one/using-jsx-with-vue3) and [Logrocket](https://blog.logrocket.com/using-jsx-with-vue/) articles, that helps me to understand the how Vue can work with JSX.